Hisses & Kisses

 Across the city lived Kisses, a gentle brown-and-white cat in a fancy apartment.

-She used to be so happy, curled up in a cozy chair with her loving owner.
+She used to be so happy, curled in her cozy chair beside her loving owner.

 But one day, her owner went to sleep and didn’t wake up.